Guide to disputing parking tickets in every city & state and winning

 If DoNotPay finds that you can’t contest your parking infraction, follow these steps to pay it off:

 - Go to your city’s website.

 - Find your city’s transportation department.

-- Scroll down the page until you find where parking tickets can be paid.
+- Scroll down the page until you find where you can pay parking tickets.

 - Click the payment link.

-- If online payment is impossible, find the information on where, how, and when you can pay for your ticket
+- If online payment is impossible, find the information on where, how, and when you can pay off your ticket

 Most cities will require you to pay an extra fee if you pay for your ticket online.
 This fee is under $5 in most states.